Community outreach toolkit: Skin cancer screenings

 How can I continue to educate our community?

-Providing skin cancer screenings plays an important role in increasing public awareness about skin cancer prevention and detection.
+Skin cancer checks play an important role in increasing public awareness about skin cancer prevention and detection.

-The AAD has ready-made tips and resources about how to educate communities about skin cancer, along with free and downloadable posters and flyers to share in your communities.
+The AAD has ready-made tips and resources about how to educate communities about skin cancer, along with free and downloadable flyers to share in your communities.

 Download these free educational resources to help others learn how to prevent and detect skin cancer, including infographics and flyers, educational materials for kids, and videos.